linuxlawson/budget-buddy/README.md

 This will get 'Total Costs' and 'Remainder' of monthly income.

 And there you have it, a rough estimate of your monthly expenses.
-Don't let the results scare you, use it to your advantage. :smiley::moneybag:
+Don't let the results scare you, use it to your advantage.

 **Note:** All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.